arturmpinho/Dusty-Lantern/bugs.md

 This was in fact originating that some auctions where being displayed as "Ongoing" whilst they were "Closed" across devices.

-Therefore, after intense research and realizing that this bug was indeed a worldwide issue, I have read very carefully the following documentation from [MDN WebDocs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse "Mozilla Developer Network") to fully understand how datetime formating is being comprehended by the browsers, leading me to reconvert the datetime variables type for the countdowntimer to be fully compatible in every device/browser, as per shot below:
+Therefore, after intense research and realizing that this bug was indeed a worldwide issue, I have read very carefully the following documentation from [MDN WebDocs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse "Mozilla Developer Network") to fully understand how datetime formating is being comprehended by the browsers, leading me to reconvert the datetime variables type for the countdowntimer in order to make them fully compatible in every device/browser, as per shot below:

     let start_date_time = new Date(document.getElementsByClassName('start_date_time').item(i).textContent);